ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 Lastly, their work for [ClariS - SHIORI](https://osu.ppy.sh/beatmapsets/747684#osu/1575386) is one of the more ambitious storyboards to hit the community.
 The different sections with their own cute details make the whole thing feel more like a music video than a storyboard.

-And that's just the tip of it!
+And that's just the tip of the iceberg!
 Be sure to check out some of their many storyboards on other maps!

 Do you know any mapper or storyboarder who is rather unknown and makes awesome content?
 Then make sure to let us know!
 Submit them through [this form](https://forms.gle/kM5SW33xp1HttS7D8) today!

 ## <a id="mapping-contests"></a>Mapping Contests

-Now, I hope you're ready because we're back with more news and information on the latest mapping contests happening right now, with more juicy details on results from concluding contests and where you can participate in new and upcoming mapping contests!
+Now, I hope you're ready because we're back with more news and information on the latest mapping contests happening right now, with more juicy details on results from concluding contests, and where you can participate in new and upcoming mapping contests!

 ### Monthly Beatmapping Contests